bpcvdhelm/Kubespray-4RPI4/README.md

   - This will prepare node1 and install kubespray, followed up by an install running on node1.
 This will take 30-45 minutes.
 Be patient!
   - You can login to node1, go to the kubespray directory and tail -f the log named _install-YYMMDD-HH:MM.log that's there being created,
 - sh 03-kubernetes-dashboard.sh
   - Install the kubernetes dashboard.
 I use the official instead of the Kubespray one.
-Somehow the official worked better for me.
+Somehow the official works better for me.
 Fetch the displayed token at the end of the install.
 You need it for accessing the dashboard.
 - Check the Kubernetes dashboard on https://node1.local:30001.
 When Chrome complains on the certificates just type thisisunsafe.
 Use the token to login.
   - Select all namespaces to see some action.
 - sh 04-elastic.sh